← Back

 MC1168294 (Updated) Microsoft Teams: Apps now supported in Shared Channels

 (Updated) Microsoft Teams: Apps now supported in Shared Channels Teams now supports adding apps (bots, tabs, extensions) in Shared Channels, enabling richer collaboration; rollout for general availability starts mid-January 2026.
-Introduction We’re excited to announce that Microsoft Teams now supports apps in Shared Channels. ...icher.
+Updated November 14, 2025: We have updated the timeline.
+Introduction We’re excited to announce that Microsoft Teams.

 MC1134737 (Updated) Microsoft Teams: Private channels increased limits and transition to group compliance

-(Updated) Microsoft Teams: Private channels increased limits and transition to group compliance Microsoft Teams is updating private channels by increasing limits to 1000 channels per team and 5000 members per channel, enabling meeting scheduling, and shifting compliance policies from user mailboxes to team group m.
-In response to customer.
+(Updated) Microsoft Teams: Private channels increased limits and transition to group compliance Teams private channels will switch to group mailboxes, allowing up to 1000 channels/team and 5000 members; admins must update compliance policies to group-level before migration starts in October 2025.
+In response to customer feedback, we are.

 MC1084035 (Updated) Microsoft Teams: Pop out your core apps into a new window.